ZeroTwoData/Data-Engineering-On-AWS/README.md

 Stream processing is a continuous process that begins with a <b>source</b> that is sending data into <b>processing</b>, in which then it is processed, and sent to it's <b>destination</b>.
 In my case the source would begin with Kinesis, that is sending data into the processing (Lambda function) and sends it into it's destination.

-Batch processing begins with the <b>scheduler</b> that activates the <b>processing</b>, which then connects to the data <b>source</b> and writes it to it's <b>destination</b>.
-In my case the source would begin with the a scheduler tool such as "CloudWatch" or "Airflow" that activates the processing (Lambda function), which then connects to the data source Kinesis and writes it to it's destination.
+Batch processing begins with the <b>scheduler</b> that activates the <b>processing</b>, which then connects to the data <b>source</b>, and ultimately writes it to it's <b>destination</b>.
+In my case the source would begin with a scheduler tool such as "CloudWatch" or "Airflow" that activates the processing (Lambda function), which then connects to the data source Kinesis and ultimately writes it to it's destination.

 ## Store
+For my file storage I'm going to use AWS S3 becuase it is widely used and simple to understand.
+For my NoSQL database, which is going to store my transactions, I'm going to use DynamoDB.
+For my analytical layer, I will be using the datawarehouse AWS Redshift, because it is also popular and simple to understand.

 ## Visualize
+For visualization purposes I will be using the business intelligence tool Tableau becuase it is popular and easily connects to AWS Redshift.

 <br />